GluuFederation/docs-ce-prod/docs/source/admin-guide/custom-script.md

 ## Resource Owner Password Credentials

-Resource Owner Password Credentials script allows to modify behavior of Resource Owner Password Credentials Granth.
+Resource Owner Password Credentials script allows to modify behavior of Resource Owner Password Credentials Grant.

 Script is invoked after normal authentication and can either leave current result or change it
 - authenticate if not authenticated - it should return `True` and optionally set user (via `context.setUser(user)`)